It doesn’t matter when you read this, prepping for Christmas needs to happen ALL YEAR ROUND!

 - Could you buy gifts throughout the year to spread the cost?
 Buy a gift voucher with every food shop for example.
 It does involve good hiding places if you have kids, and you’ll need a way of reminding yourself what you have bought so you don’t forget and spend double on gift buying!

 - If you don’t have the spare cash to save or buy gifts throughout the year, then you’ll need to bring in more money to cover the shortfall.
 Start selling things, learn how to do surveys/website testing online, try out matched betting and enter loads of competitions.
 Take up mystery shopping assignments or work an extra job or do some overtime (but don’t overdo it!).
-I have a free £1000 emergency fund challenge that you can take part in and use the tips in this to also stock up your Christmas coffer.

 - Open a savings account to store your extra cash in.
 There are loads of options out there, but my absolute fav is Plum*.
 Plum allows you to save up money in small amounts, and it does it automatically for you so you don’t feel like saving is a chore.
 I use mine for raising a holiday fund!